 It's Friday, it's FML.
 It's illustrated FML time.
 How is everyone?
 We're on the last stretch to Christmas, which means a lot to some people, and absolutely nothing to others.
 Here at FML towers, we like the sparkly lights and shiny balls, and that's about it.
 Oh, and "Last Christmas" by Wham.
 Yep, that'll do.
 This weeks we're having a shorter illustrated FML than usual, it's a crossover thing due to a book being released in France.
 This week, we're having the illustrator who did the drawings that are in the book.
 Simple enough, huh?

 Self portrait Nathalie by Nathalie

 This week is Nathalie is with us, also known as "Nathalie Jomard, Tata Nath, Official Jester of the self-proclaimed Republic of Grumeauland".

 Age: "A quarter to five before Kinder Bueno"

 Website: Her blog

-Her illustrated VDM: The one with the coconut
+Her illustrated FML: The one with the paper

-And what about you then?
-Think you have talent and want to participate in an upcoming illustrated FML?
-Send us an email on firstname.lastname@example.org, not forgetting to give us the address of your blog, or just some of your work.
+How about you then?
+Think you have talent and want to participate in an upcoming illustrated VDM?
+Send us an email on firstname.lastname@example.org, not forgetting to give us the address of your blog, or just some of your works.